Previewed 6 July 2018, Opened 11 July 2018, Closed 28 July 2018 at the Regent's Park Open Air Theatre in London

 In the mythical Forest of Arden, a world of transformation where anything is possible and anything permissible, two young people discover what it really means to be in love.

-As You Like It in London at the Open Air Theatre in Regent's Park public previews from 6 July 2018, opens on 11 July 2018 and closes on 28 July 2018
+As You Like It in London at the Open Air Theatre in Regent's Park previewed from 6 July 2018, opened on 11 July 2018 and closed on 28 July 2018

 Old Vic Bridge Project As You Like It 2010